darklaunch/darklaunch.com/blog/2011/09/27/css-unselectable-cross-browser-property.md

         <div>
             anonymous &ndash; Jul 20, 2012
             <div>
-                <p>there should be .selectable in the second part of code. isn't it?</p>
+there should be .selectable in the second part of code. isn't it?
             </div>
         </div>
     </li>